zbtolon/get-support/appsectls.md

   * Replace `gateway.watsonplatform.net` with `gateway-tls12.watsonplatform.net`
   * Replace  `stream.wastonplatform.net` with `stream-tls12.watsonplatform.net`

 These alternative endpoints support TLS 1.2 only.
-If you can successfully connect to these alternative endpoints, you are not impacted.
-If you cannot successfully connect, you must change your client, client libraries, or client configuration to enable TLS 1.2.
+If you can successfully connect to these alternative endpoints, you aren't impacted.
+If you can't successfully connect, you must change your client, client libraries, or client configuration to enable TLS 1.2.

 Alternative endpoints for Watson products and services in locations other than Dallas aren't provided as these already support only TLS 1.2.